Loader gif

 1. You could get a tax refund.

-If you are an employee who has taxes withheld from your paycheck, you might have paid more taxes than what you owe, especially if you qualify for any tax credits (which we’ll get to in a minute).
+If you are an employee who has taxes withheld from your paycheck, you might have paid more taxes than what you owe, especially if you qualify for any tax (which we’ll get to in a minute).
 When you file your federal tax return, you’ll be able to reclaim any overpaid taxes as a tax refund.

 2. You could qualify for the Child Tax Credit (CTC) or other tax credits.